Satellite collision: Satellite collision avoidance

 Satellite operators frequently maneuver their satellites to avoid potential collisions.
 One notable near collision was Sept 2019 between an ESA satellite and a SpaceX Starlink satellite, when ESA tweeted/complained at having to move to avoid the Starlink satellite.

+A study from 2025, suggests that as of June 2025, if all LEO satellite operators stopped making any evasive maneuvers (e.g. due to a massive communication failure due to a massive solar storm) then a collision is likely to occur within 5.5 days.
+The researchers call this new metric "the CRASH Clock", and according to their calculations in January 2018 the CRASH clock was 164 days.
+They attribute the sharp reduction in the CRASH clock time to the launch of large satellite constellations such as Starlink.